rileyteige/flight-lessons/Multi-Engine/Vmc-Demo.md

 _"Red Line" is the **highest** Vmc attained by the manufacturer_

+### Vmc vs. Stall Speed
+(see Multi-Engine Packet, pg.
+9)

+Stall speed is a characteristic of the airframe, constant with a given load factor / CG.

+Vmc is a consequence of asymmetric thrust.

+Therefore, if there is less asymmetric thrust available (higher altitude?), less need rudder authority is needed; therefore Vmc won't occur until lower airspeeds.
+At sea level in the Seneca, Vmc is 80MPH whereas Vso is 62MPH.
+This means...

+Low Altitude: **Vmc first**

+Altitude gained, Vmc decreasing

+Crossing point: Caution for spin if stalled near this altitude

+High Altitude: **Stall first**

 ### How is Vmc affected?
 **Rule of thumb:** In general, conditions that lower Vmc INCREASE control but DECREASE performance
 - **CG Forward** (longer arm inc. rudder effectiveness)